The Evidence Base for QuitWorks-NH

 From the start of the QuitWorks-NH program in 2004, over 2,500 patients were referred through the QuitWorks-NH program.
 The following is a snapshot of the patient profile for QuitWorks-NH participants February 2010 – February 2012:

-All QuitWorks-NH patients who complete an intake with the QuitWorks-NH counselor receive a 6-month follow-up evaluation call from the Survey Team at John Snow, Inc. If reached, each patient participates in a brief interview to ascertain a) whether or not they had quit smoking, b) the number and duration of quit attempts made, c) services used which were provided by the Resource Center or which clients may have secured on their own, d) which services helped clients to quit smoking (including the use of nicotine replacement therapy) and e) client’s level of satisfaction with services delivered by the NH Quitline and their referring provider.
+All QuitWorks-NH patients who complete an intake with the QuitWorks-NH counselor receive a 6-month follow-up evaluation call.
+If reached, each patient participates in a brief interview to ascertain a) whether or not they had quit smoking, b) the number and duration of quit attempts made, c) services used which were provided by the Resource Center or which clients may have secured on their own, d) which services helped clients to quit smoking (including the use of nicotine replacement therapy) and e) client’s level of satisfaction with services delivered by the NH Quitline and their referring provider.

 The NH Quitline offers counseling and web resources in addition to mailing clients self-help materials to assist them in their quit smoking attempts and maintenance of a quit.